REBEL Indications, Safety, and Warnings

 - Subsequent stent blockage may require repeat dilatation of the arterial segment containing the stent.
 The long-term outcome following repeat dilatation of previously implanted stents is not well characterized.

 - Before withdrawing the stent delivery system, visually confirm complete balloon deflation by fluoroscopy.

 Administer appropriate anticoagulant/anti-platelet therapy according to current medical guidelines.
 The 2011 ACCF/AHA/SCAI Guideline for Percutaneous Coronary Intervention (PCI) are provided at the following website: http://content.onlinejacc.org/cgi/content/full/j.jacc.2011.08.007v1.

 Longitudinal Stent Deformation

 Longitudinal stent deformation is a recognized potential failure mode of thin strut coronary stents.
 Although a rare event, longitudinal stent deformation may result in adverse clinical events and/or the need for additional treatment including repeat dilation of the implanted stent, placement of a second stent and/or surgical intervention.
 Implantation techniques that may reduce the likelihood of procedure related complications, including stent deformation, are described in the appropriate sections of this DFU.

-The safety and effectiveness of the REBEL stent in patients with prior brachytherapy of the target lesion have not been established.
+The safety and effectiveness of the REBEL stent in patients with prior brachytherapy of the target lesion have not

 Use in Conjunction with Other Procedures